Carrot cake (cocktail)

-The carrot cake is a cocktail that is said to taste like carrot cake, although it does not contain any carrot cake ingredients.
+The carrot cake is a cocktail made to taste like carrot cake, although, being a cocktail, it does not contain any cake-like ingredients.
 It is a shooter drink composed of one third Bailey's Irish Cream, one third Hot Damn Cinnamon Schnapps and one third Frangelico.
 Alternate Recipe: 1/3 Bailey's Irish Cream, 1/3 Butterscotch Schnapps, and 1/3 Goldschlager.